bmndc/nokia-leo/README.md

 ### Part 4: Flashing the modified boot partition
 1. Turn on your phone in EDL mode and connect it to your computer.

-2. Move the newly created `boot.img`, `unsigned-new.img` or `image-new.img` to the EDL tools folder and open a command-line window within it.
+2. Move the newly created `boot.img`, `unsigned-new.img` or `image-new.img` to the EDL tools folder and open Command Prompt/Terminal within it.
 From here type either of these commands depending on which image file you have:
 ```
 python edl.py w boot boot.img --loader=8k.mbn
 ```